icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [angular-compiler-output](https://github.com/JeanMeche/angular-compiler-output) - See the JS output of the Angular compiler for a given Angular template.
 * [lbx-change-sets](https://github.com/Service-Soft/lbx-change-sets) - This package helps you to track changes made on your entities automatically using a base repository class to extend from.
 * [angular-compile](https://github.com/patrikx3/angular-compile) - Angular Dynamic Compile.
 Convert strings to Angular components.
-* [ngs-json-utils](https://github.com/andrei-shpileuski/ngs-json-utils) - A lightweight utility library for Angular applications that provides easy-to-use functions for working with JSON objects.
-It includes methods for deep cloning, serialization, and deserialization of JSON data, designed specifically for Angular projects with TypeScript support.
+* [ngs-json-utils](https://github.com/andrei-shpileuski/ngs-json-utils) - A lightweight Angular library for easy JSON manipulation—deep clone, serialize, and deserialize with TypeScript support.
 * [ngx-error-handling](https://github.com/gonzalad/ngx-error-handling) - This library seamlessly manages unhandled RxJS, signal, and classic errors, making them accessible through an Rx subject (ErrorBus).
-* [ngx-signal-hub](https://www.npmjs.com/package/ngx-signal-hub) - A lightweight, reactive signal hub service for Angular applications built using signals.
-It offers a hybrid approach, allowing both traditional callback-based subscriptions and efficient signal-based observation of the latest event state.
+* [ngx-signal-hub](https://www.npmjs.com/package/ngx-signal-hub) - A lightweight Angular signal hub combining callbacks with reactive signal-based event observation.
-* [ngx-offline-indicator](https://github.com/thdang1009/ngx-offline-indicator) - A library designed to provide developers with a simple and customizable way to inform users about their internet connection status within their Angular applications.
+* [ngx-offline-indicator](https://github.com/thdang1009/ngx-offline-indicator) - A simple and customizable way to inform users about their internet connection status within their Angular applications.
 * [ngx-network-status](https://www.npmjs.com/package/ngx-network-status) - A lightweight Angular library to detect actual internet connectivity by pinging a backend endpoint — not just relying on `navigator.onLine`.
 * [ngx-device-detector](https://github.com/AhsanAyaz/ngx-device-detector) - An Angular v7+ library to detect the device, OS, and browser details.
 * [ng2-idle](https://github.com/moribvndvs/ng2-idle) - A module for responding to idle users in Angular applications.
-* [ng-lens](https://github.com/MerrittMelker/ng-lens) - This Node.js utility uses `ts-morph` to statically analyze Angular TypeScript components and identify service usage patterns from any specified API library.
+* [ng-lens](https://github.com/MerrittMelker/ng-lens) - A Node.js tool that uses `ts-morph` to analyze Angular components and detect service usage patterns from any API library.
 * [ngx-json-reader](https://github.com/Verbalman/ngx-json-reader) - Angular 17+ JSON reader/editor with multi-URL comparison and diffing.
 * [ngx-compare-object](https://github.com/RzoDev/ngx-compare-object) - Angular utility to compare an original object with its modified version.
 * [compuse](https://github.com/jakub-hajduk/compuse) - Analyze Angular component usage across your codebase with a unified API for extracting usage insights.